creack/telepilot/DESIGN.md

 ### Resource limitations

-As cgroup resource monitoring will not be implemented, will provide some test scripts to run manually with a 3rd party monitoring tool like `htop`.
+As cgroup resource monitoring will not be implemented, will only test that the cgroup toggles are properly created with expected values.

 ## Code Quality